-It is important to note that these comments have no bearing on the contest - the contest is not based upon who deserves the home more or any other subjective decision; it is a random drawing.
-Thus, there is no logical reason for the audience members to confess to illnesses, distressed economic situations, or family needs.
+10 It is important to note that these comments have no bearing on the contest - the contest is not based upon who deserves

-audience and show co-produced (Jasanoff, 2004) each other as they worked through and developed these two myths.
-Those audience members who participated in the blog recognized this, giving themselves the name "The Off-Site Build Team."
+As they developed the pastoral and home myths, it would not be accurate to say that the audience of Blog Cabin 2008 was produced by the narratives, advertising, and mythologies of the show's producers.
+Instead, to borrow a similar concept from science and technology studies, the audience and show co-produced (Jasanoff, 2004) each other as they worked through and developed these two myths.
+Those audience-bloggers recognized this, giving themselves the name "The Off-Site Build Team."
 Their work is evidenced on the website.
 There, the amount of writing the audience produced far outweighed that of the show producers.
 To take a representative example, on the post "Great Evening of Blog Cabin Tonight, plus Something Exciting," Watson, the DIYnetwork.com manager, produced 137 words.
-The audience produced over 36,000.
-Clearly, the show producers might create narratives that rely on myths, but the audience does much of the development of these myths and thus developed themselves as a community of audience-owners.
+The audience produced over 36,000.11 The show producers might create narratives that rely on myths, but the audience does much of the development of these myths and thus developed themselves as a community of audience-owners.